BOMA Floor Standards 2.0: Introducing the New Industrial Standard and Understanding the Suite of Area Measurement Standards

 Becky recently left Cushman & Wakefield after developing a property portfolio approaching 14 million square feet to start her own firm, Commercial Asset Services.
 She is a recognized thought leader known for growing businesses while positively cultivating internal and external relationships.
 She drives strategy and new business development through her vast network of contacts and ability to keep a pulse on industry trends.
 A skilled mentor, Becky develops a strong work culture focused on high expectations, collaboration, and quality service delivery, and achieving process improvements through employee engagement.
 Becky is a member of the BOMA Standard Methods of Floor Measurement Committee and is chair of its Education Subcommittee.

-Mitchell has been a leader in Gensler’s area analysis practice for over 10 years.
+Mitch Luehring has been a leader in Gensler’s area analysis practice for over 10 years.
 He advises clients and colleagues on the value and insights that building area measurements and standards can bring to their projects.
-Currently, Mitch is a member of the BOMA Floor Measurement Standards Committee and has served as co-chair of the BOMA 2017 Office Standard Revision Task Force and co-chair of the BOMA 2019 Industrial Revision Task Force.
+Currently, Mitch is a member of the BOMA Floor Measurement Standards Committee and has served as co-chair of the BOMA 2017 Office Standard Revisions Task Force and co-chair of the BOMA 2019 Industrial Revisions Task Force.